miracl/amcl/version3/wasm/readme.txt

 Finally build one of the test programs by, for example

-rustc --target=wasm32-unknown-emscripten TestBLS.rs --extern amcl=libamcl.rlib -o TestBLS.html
+rustc -O --target=wasm32-unknown-emscripten TestBLS.rs --extern amcl=libamcl.rlib -o TestBLS.html

-Note that this will create a HTML file, which can be loaded into a browser (tested on Edge) as described above.
+Note that this will create a HTML file, which can be loaded into a browser as described above.